ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

 These mods will then be included in the multiworld generation, and considered in logic.
 For example, the Magic mod includes a spell that allow a player to teleport, and, if included, teleporting can be required to reach checks.

 Furthermore, as mod development can be unpredictable, the generator and the StardewArchipelago client are designed and tested for a very specific version of any supported mod.
 When installing them, you must choose the correct version, or you will not be able to play.

-A Zip archive of **every supported mod** is included in the [StardewArchipelago Mod Releases](https://github.com/agilbert1412/StardewArchipelago/releases) alongside the main mod, which should all have the correct versions available.
-The archive also contains recommended configs for customizable mods.
+The StardewArchipelago mod will inform you if some of your supported mods have the wrong version, and tell you what version you need.

+Some supported mods have config files that can be customized, but sometimes, some settings are mandatory for compatibility with Archipelago.
+When that is the case, StardewArchipelago will override these settings.

-The archive also contains every dependency for these mods, but dependency versions are less strict.
+Most mosts also have dependencies to some library/utility mods.
+You will need to install these as well, but dependency versions are less strict.

 If you can load the supported mod on the correct version, the exact version of a dependency is not important.

 #### All supported mod exact names and required versions:
-  - "DeepWoods" -> 3.0.0-beta
+  - "DeepWoods"
-  - "Tractor Mod" -> 4.16.4
+  - "Tractor Mod"
-  - "Bigger Backpack" -> 6.0.0
+  - "Bigger Backpack"
-  - "Skull Cavern Elevator" -> 1.5.0
+  - "Skull Cavern Elevator"
-  - "Luck Skill" -> 1.2.4
+  - "Luck Skill"
-  - "Magic" -> 0.8.2
+  - "Magic"
-  - "Socializing Skill" -> 1.1.5
+  - "Socializing Skill"
-  - "Archaeology" -> 1.5.0
+  - "Archaeology"
-  - "Cooking Skill" -> 1.4.5
+  - "Cooking Skill"
-  - "Binning Skill" -> 1.2.7
+  - "Binning Skill"
-  - "Ayeisha - The Postal Worker (Custom NPC)" -> 0.5.0-alpha
+  - "Ayeisha - The Postal Worker (Custom NPC)"
-  - "Mister Ginger (cat npc)" -> 1.5.9
+  - "Mister Ginger (cat npc)"
-  - "Juna - Roommate NPC" -> 2.1.3
+  - "Juna - Roommate NPC"
-  - "Professor Jasper Thomas" -> 1.7.6
+  - "Professor Jasper Thomas"
-  - "Alec Revisited" -> 2.1.0
+  - "Alec Revisited"
-  - "Custom NPC - Yoba" -> 1.0.0
+  - "Custom NPC - Yoba"
-  - "Custom NPC Eugene" -> 1.3.1
+  - "Custom NPC Eugene"
-  - "'Prophet' Wellwick" -> 1.0.0
+  - "'Prophet' Wellwick"
-  - "Shiko - New Custom NPC" -> 1.1.0
+  - "Shiko - New Custom NPC"
-  - "Delores - Custom NPC" -> 1.1.2
+  - "Delores - Custom NPC"
-  - "Custom NPC - Riley" -> 1.2.2
+  - "Custom NPC - Riley"

 ### Multiplayer